backupbrew/switchbrew/TSEC.md

 `00000000: f5 3c XY d8 csigauth $cY $cX`

-This instruction takes 2 crypto registers as operands and is automatically executed when jumping to a code region previously uploaded as secret.
+Takes 2 crypto registers as operands and is automatically executed when jumping to a code region previously uploaded as secret.
+This instruction does not work in secure mode.

 ### csigclr